yoanhuke/laravel-n8n/README.md

 Contributions are welcome!
 If you have a feature request, bug report, or improvement:

 1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/my-feature`
+2. Create your feature branch:

+   Choose the prefix that matches the purpose of your work:
+  - feature/your-description – new functionality
+  - bugfix/your-description – fix for an existing issue
+  - hotfix/your-description – urgent production fix

+3. Run Laravel Pint to ensure code style is consistent:  `composer pint`
+4. Add or update tests and make sure they pass:  `composer test`
-3. Commit your changes: `git commit -am 'Add new feature'`
+3. Commit your changes: `git commit -am "Add: my awesome addition"`
 4. Push to the branch: `git push origin feature/my-feature`
 5. Open a pull request

-Please adhere to PSR-12 and include tests where applicable.
+Please adhere to laravel pint and include tests where applicable.

 ## 🛠 Support